Efficient Approximation Schemes for Stochastic Probing and Selection-Stopping Problems: .

-\textbf{Outline.} Broadly speaking, our reduction begins in Sections~\ref{subsec:prophet_partition} and~\ref{subsec:prophet_guess}, where we partition the optimal permutation $\sigma^*$ into ``buckets'', distinguishing between those making ``small'' contributions to the optimal value and those potentially making ``large'' contributions via singleton variables.
-In \S\ref{subsec:prophet_santa}, this bucketing scheme will allow us to rephrase the \Prophets problem via single-dimensional Santa-Claus terminology.
+\paragraph{Outline.} Broadly speaking, our reduction begins in Sections~\ref{subsec:prophet_partition} and~\ref{subsec:prophet_guess}, where we partition the optimal permutation $\sigma^*$ into ``buckets'', distinguishing between those making ``small'' contributions to the optimal value and those potentially making ``large'' contributions via singleton variables.
+In Section~\ref{subsec:prophet_santa}, this bucketing scheme will allow us to rephrase the \Prophets problem via \SingleSantano terminology.
 In particular, our formulation will introduce machines corresponding to buckets and jobs corresponding to random variables, with the objective of assigning variables to buckets such that every bucket receives essentially the same ``contribution'' as in the optimal permutation $\sigma^*$.
-This approach will be shown to attain a $(1-\eps)$-approximation in \S\ref{subsec:prophet_analysis}.
+In Section~\ref{subsec:prophet_analysis}, we will show that this approach gaurantees a $(1-\eps)$-approximation.

-\subsection{Step 1: Partitioning the optimal permutation into buckets}
+\subsection{Step 1: Partitioning the optimal permutation into buckets.}

 For simplicity of presentation, we assume without loss of generality that the inverse accuracy level $1/\eps$ is an integer, and moreover, that we have an estimate ${\cal E} \in [(1 - \eps) \cdot \OPT, \OPT]$ for the optimal expected reward.
-While the former assumption is trivial, the latter can be better understood by considering an arbitrary permutation $\sigma$ and computing $V(\sigma)$ as explained in \S\ref{sec:prophProbDiscrip}.
-The classical prophet inequality~\cite{Krengel-Journal77,Krengel-Journal78,Samuel-Annals84} shows that $V(\sigma) \geq \frac12 \ \E[\max_i X_i] \geq \frac12 \OPT$.
-Hence we can simply employ the resulting algorithm for all powers of $1+\eps$ within the interval $[V(\sigma), 2\cdot V(\sigma)]$; at least one of these values corresponds to the required estimate ${\cal E}$.
+While the former assumption is trivial, the latter can be justified by considering an arbitrary permutation $\sigma$ and computing $V(\sigma)$ as explained in Section~\ref{sec:prophProbDiscrip}.
+The classical prophet inequality~\cite{Krengel-Journal77,Krengel-Journal78,Samuel-Annals84} shows that $V(\sigma) \geq \frac12 \expar{\max_{\var \in [n]} X_\var} \geq \frac12 \OPT$.
+Hence, we can simply employ the resulting algorithm for all powers of $1+\eps$ within the interval $[V(\sigma), 2\cdot V(\sigma)]$; at least one of these values corresponds to the required estimate ${\cal E}$.